ros2/ros2_documentation/source/Governance/How-To-Start-A-Community-Working-Group.rst

 #.
 Have your meetings!
 Regularly!

    a) Since we are a global community it can help to record your meetings.
 If
-      you have an invited lecture we higahly recommend recording it for the benefit of the whole community.
+      you have an invited lecture we highly recommend recording it for the benefit of the whole community.
 Make sure the group / lecturer consents to being recorded, and it is wise to do a test run before the event.

-      i) On linux SimpleScreenRecorder works well but you may need to iterate to find the best combination of video conferencing platform, screen recorder, and settings.
+      i) On Linux SimpleScreenRecorder works well but you may need to iterate to find the best combination of video conferencing platform, screen recorder, and settings.